Tohtasinov/Tohtasinov/README.md

-# Hi, my name is Adinai
+## Hi, my name is Abdulbosit!

 ---

-## :man_technologist: About me
+### :man_technologist: About me:

-My name is Adinai Baltabaeva, I am an aspiring Frontend developer.
-I started to be interested in the world of IT in 2021, and a year later I entered Bishkek State University in the direction of "IT-technology and Korean language".
+My name is Abdulbosit Tukhtasinov, I am an aspiring Frontend developer.
+I started to be interested in the world of IT in 2021, and a year later I entered Kyrgyz State Technical University in the direction of "Information security ".
 After completing my first course, I came to the conclusion that programming was what I wanted to do in the future, so I soon enrolled in an intensive "Frontend Development" course.
 At the moment I am interning in ADA company in
 Bishkek and in parallel I am mastering new technologies.